madslug17/AgeofAshes/Session_Notes.md

 - +1 Striking Red-dragonscaled Spiked "Cinderclaw" Gauntlet (1d6 fire on critical) - Asemar
 - Large Golden "Hunter's" Arrowhead of Ketapes - Angela

 Alesta is the god of doors.
 Symbol is a lotus.
-Iudara destroyed.
+Aiudara destroyed.

 Ketapes has moons and Hawks on it.
 Southwest

 Crystal decor.
-Archway has stalactites and iconography of Yeral
+Archway has stalactites and iconography of Yuelral

 Sunset decor for Findilara.